ucd-library/aggie-experts/doc/harvest-process.md

 1. Fetch the XML representation of the user and their related objects
 2. Tranform the XML to [JSON-LD](https://json-ld.org/) and load into a local Fuseki instance
 3. Transform the resultant dataset to the [VIVO Ontology](https://github.com/vivo-ontologies/vivo-ontology?tab=readme-ov-file) format by using a [SPARQL](https://www.w3.org/TR/sparql11-query/) construct query designed for this purpose.
 4. Write the transformed JSON-LD to a local file cache
+5. Import the resulting cache directory into FIN using FIN IO import

 The node class files [cdl-client](../harvest/experts-client/lib/cdl-client.js), [fuseki-client](../harvest/experts-client/lib/fuseki-client.js), [iam-client](../harvest/experts-client/lib/iam-client.js), and [cache](../harvest/experts-client/lib/cache) are used to accomplish these tasks.